 Morning Brushing Routine: Should I Brush Before or After Breakfast?

 The world of oral health is oddly filled with hot topics and debates surrounding hygiene, diet, and cosmetics.
-The thing is, people have varying opinions towards oral hygiene, including the way we brush and floss our teeth, dental products, and other forms of oral care.
-Even orthodontics or dental braces has its fair share of debates, including the timing and duration of the treatment.
+People have varying opinions towards oral hygiene, including the way we brush and floss our teeth, dental products, and other forms of oral care.
+Even has their fair share of debates, including the timing and duration of the treatment.

 When it comes to brushing, people have their own set of beliefs about how they clean their teeth.
-In fact, morning brushing is something most of us have argued about — brush right after waking up or do it after breakfast.
+Morning brushing is something most of us have argued about — brush right after waking up or do it after breakfast.
 Whichever side you’re on, we understand how you might feel torn about your brushing habit from time to time.

-According to the American Dental Association, the recommended duration and timing of brushing the teeth is twice a day for a full two minutes at every brushing session.
+According to the American Dental Association, the recommended duration andis twice a day for a full two minutes at every brushing session.
 But the guidelines didn’t state when exactly you should do your brushing.
 To put an end to the morning brushing debate, we’ll be answering the question of whether you should brush before or after breakfast.

 The right timing for morning brushing

 Why is timing so important when choosing the right time to brush teeth?
 The answer lies in acid byproducts and dental plaque.
 When we sleep, the bacteria that cause plaque multiply.
-This explains the “morning breath” and why you feel a “mossy” sensation in your mouth every time you wake up.
+This explains the “ ” and why you feel a “mossy” sensation in your mouth every time you wake up.

 Eating breakfast without brushing the teeth will cause the plaque to produce more acid byproducts and bacteria.
 Why?
 Eating without removing plaque on the teeth increases the risk of cavities and demineralization.